Highly Available cross-premises and VNet-to-VNet connectivity

 Active-active VPN gateways

-You can create an Azure VPN gateway in an active-active configuration, where both instances of the gateway VMs will establish S2S VPN tunnels to your on-premises VPN device, as shown the following diagram:
+You can create an Azure VPN gateway in an active-active configuration, where both instances of the gateway VMs establish S2S VPN tunnels to your on-premises VPN device, as shown the following diagram:

 Because the Azure gateway instances are in active-active configuration, the traffic from your Azure virtual network to your on-premises network will be routed through both tunnels simultaneously, even if your on-premises VPN device may favor one tunnel over the other.
 For a single TCP or UDP flow, Azure attempts to use the same tunnel when sending packets to your on-premises network.
 However, your on-premises network could use a different tunnel to send packets to Azure.